Alfresco/alfresco-content-app/docs/extending.md

 export class MyExtensionModule {}
 ```

-Let's now register `MyExtensionComponent` as an extension component.
+Now we need to register `MyExtensionComponent` as an extension component.
 Update the code as in the next example:

 ```typescript